 If Google Chrome keeps crashing after all these steps, we have one more thing to suggest.

 7. Use an APK to rollback Google Chrome

 Finally, if none of the previous steps worked for you, you can always use an APK to roll back Google Chrome to an older version.
-Preferably, not a too old version while avoiding the latest update.
+Preferably, not a too-old version while avoiding the latest update.
 We wrote a detailed article about using APKs to roll back apps and save yourself a headache.
-You can read it, here.

-Other than that, you can try the Canary version of Chrome (Play Store) or temporarily switch to a different browser.
+Other than that, you can try the Canary version of Chrome (get it from Play Store) or temporarily switch to a different browser.
 At least until Google fixes the problem that’s probably bothering a lot of users.

 And, on that note, we can conclude this article.
 Thank you for reading and do share your questions or suggestions in the comments section.
 It’s just below.